WHICH COURSE IS RIGHT FOR ME?

 If you need to cancel course attendance our refund policy is as follows:

-- Cancel earlier than 72 hours before course date - 100% refund
+- Cancel earlier than 5 days before course date - full refund -5% service charge

 - Cancel less than 24 hours before course date - no refund